Non-Dilutive Funding for Startups: Guide for UK Founders

 Types of non-dilutive funding

 Non-dilutive funding always involves gaining capital without losing equity, but each type has its own eligibility criteria and process for securing the cash.
+Some of the most popular types of non-dilutive funding include government grants, loans, and tax credits.

 Certain non-equity routes might be perfect for one business type, product concept or development stage but wholly unsuitable for another.